CDNetworks-Object-Storage/wcs-js-sdk/demo-user guide.md

 ##Scenario 3: Using Tomcat, This option doesn't make package with wcs.min.js because frontend project is changed
 1. Set configuration at webapp in the Front-end files
-2. Provide getUploadToken interface in java
+2. Use getUploadToken interface in java

 ## Scenario 4: Use nginx, This option doesn't make package with wcs.min.js because frontend project is changed